sameer/apartment-map/README.md

 # apartment-map

-Import your [Apartments.com](apartments.com) search to Google My Maps.
+Import your [Apartments.com](apartments.com) or [Zillow](https://www.zillow.com/) search to Google My Maps.

 ## Why?

-Apartments.com provides basic search filters to help narrow down listings.
+These sites provide basic search filters to help narrow down listings.
 However, there is no way to consider custom factors outside what the site allows.
 Maybe you want to look at bus routes, crime, or even noise levels.

 ## Demo